Twig6943/SamRewrittenBinaries/README.md

 2.Open the bin folder
 3.Run samrewritten

-This repository will be deleted if the AppImage package gets fixed ❗❗❗
+This repository will be erased if the AppImage package gets fixed ❗❗❗

 Original application made by: https://github.com/PaulCombal/ I dont take any credit for the application everything is made by PaulCombal and like I said before this repository will be erased once the AppImage package on the original repository is fixed.
 (By fixed I mean https://github.com/PaulCombal/SamRewritten/issues/164#issuecomment-1952904720)